AckerlyXu/heima/articles/sql-data-warehouse/sql-data-warehouse-overview-load.md

-   <properties
+---
-   pageTitle="Load data into Azure SQL Data Warehouse | Azure" description="Learn the common scenarios for data loading into SQL Data Warehouse.
+title: Load data into Azure SQL Data Warehouse | Azure
+description: Learn the common scenarios for data loading into SQL Data Warehouse.
 These include using PolyBase, Azure blob storage, flat files, and disk shipping.
-You can also use third-party tools." services="sql-data-warehouse" documentationCenter="NA" authors="lodipalm" manager="barbkess" editor=""/>
+You can also use third-party tools.

-<tags
-   ms.service="sql-data-warehouse"
-   ms.date="10/31/2016"
-   wacn.date=""/>
+services: sql-data-warehouse
+documentationCenter: NA
+authors: lodipalm
+manager: barbkess
+editor: ''

+ms.service: sql-data-warehouse
+ms.date: 10/31/2016
+wacn.date: ''
+---

 # Load data into Azure SQL Data Warehouse
 A summary of the scenario options and recommendations for loading data into SQL Data Warehouse.